COBA-NIH/McAllister_Spasic_Project/README.md

-### This repository contains the pipelines developed for the quantifying and determining spatial relationships bteween subtypes of immune cells and fibroblasts in tissues stained using multiplex immunofluorescence technology
+### This repository contains the pipelines developed for quantifying and determining spatial relationships bteween subtypes of immune cells and fibroblasts in tissues stained using multiplex immunofluorescence technology

 # Project outline